-who we are:
+who we are

-Melissa Butler is a teacher, writer and educational consultant, with a focus on supporting educators to create spaces for all students to sustain their own rigorous curiosities.
-She taught for 23 years in urban public schools, most recently teaching Kindergarten at Pittsburgh Allegheny K-5 in Pittsburgh Public Schools.
+Melissa Butler is the current Director of Children's Innovation Project.
+She is a teacher, writer, researcher and educational consultant with a focus on supporting children's curiosities through development of learning habits to notice and wonder, and also supporting teachers (and systems supporting teachers) to focus on teaching and learning conditions that support children's curiosities as a basis for inquiry.
+She taught for 23 years in urban public schools, most recently teaching Kindergarten in Pittsburgh Public Schools.
 She has a Masters Degree in Curriculum Theory from Penn State University and a Masters Degree in Creative Writing from the University of Cape Town.
 She is National Board Certified as an Early Childhood Generalist and a Teacher Consultant with the Western PA Writing Project/National Writing Project.
-She is Teacher-in-Residence at Carnegie Mellon University’s Community Robotics, Education and Technology Empowerment (CREATE) Lab.
+She lives in Pittsburgh, PA.

 As an artist, musician and educator, Jeremy Boyle explores the intersections of technology and creativity.
 He is co-founder of Children’s Innovation Project, and continues to create, produce and sell Circuit Blocks which are materials helpful for growing ideas of Children's Innovation Project.
 Jeremy is a founding and current member of the Chicago group Joan of Arc, who has recently toured Europe, Japan and the US in support of their latest record on Joyful Noise Recordings.
 He has exhibited artwork, most of which is sound and technology based, in major cities across the US, and has a forthcoming solo exhibition with collaborator Mark Franchino at Hallwalls in Buffalo, NY.
 He is currently faculty in the studio arts department at University of Pittsburgh.

 Melissa Butler, Director, Co-Founder: firstname.lastname@example.org Jeremy Boyle, Co-Founder: email@example.com